 Panthertown is a 6,700 acre tract of high-elevation Forest Service land within the Nantahala Forest.
 The trails, open to hikers, horses, and bike riders, are well marked and well maintained by volunteers.

 There are a dozen waterfalls and plenty of established campsites.
 The elevation ranges from 3,660 feet to 4,210 feet, and if you traverse the majority of the trails you’ll definitely feel it in your quads and calves.

 Oh, Panthertown is also a black bear sanctuary (contrary to the name).
 Yeahhhhhhh.
-Bear City!

-Right, so, prior to heading out to Panthertown I called the Nantahala District Ranger office.
+Prior to heading out to Panthertown I called the Nantahala District Ranger office.
 The ranger said the last reported bear encounters were two months ago noting that hikers had reported bears climbing trees and tearing into stuff stacks.
 One of the groups said a bear destroyed a backpack.
 He followed up the tale with some advice, “Bring bear spray.”
 And that’s exactly what I did.